Term Project, Fall 2012

 4. References: what are the main sources that you have been using to prepare your project?

-Paper abstract: You are also to turn in an abstract of your paper by the seventh week of class.
+Paper abstract: You are also to turn in an abstract of your paper by Monday, 21st April.
 This abstract will include:

 • Your name